 As my doctor, Fenwick Skrimchire, once said

-“After years of poetical prosing,” the present insanity ensued
+“After years of poetical prosing,” the present insanity

 I live among the ignorant a man hungry for food